Relative Entropy Pathwise Policy Optimization: Implementation details and hyperparameters

 In addition to the details laid out in the main paper, we briefly introduce the architecture and additional design decisions, as well as default hyperparameter settings.

 The architecture for both critic encoder and heads, as well as the actor, consists of several normalized linear layer blocks.
 As the activation function, we use silu/swift.
 As the optimizer, we use Adam.
 We experimented with weight decay and learning rate schedules, but found them to be harmful to performance.
 Hyperparameters are summarized in \autoref{tab:hyper}.
 We tune the discount factor $\gamma$ and the minimum and maximum values for the HL-Gauss representation automatically for each environment, similar to previous work \citep{hansen_td-mpc2_2024}.
+This makes the hyperparameters, together with the algorithm description, and the source code, a \emph{complete algorithm specification} in the sense of \cite{jordan2020evaluating}, as we only vary hyperparameters across environments following simple equations on clear, domain sepcific hyperparameters such as the size of the action space and the length of the experiment.

 For all environments, we use observation normalization statistics computed as a simple running average of mean and standard deviation.
 We found this to be important for performance, similar as in other on policy algorithms.
 Since we do not hold data in a replay buffer, we do not need to account for environment normalization in a specialized manner, and can simply use an environment wrapper.